Monday, May 5

 We started the day with a bit of a break from the auto industry, visiting the Heidelberg Project and the Detroit Institute of Arts.
 The Heidelberg Project was built up throughout an abandoned neighborhood and is meant to represent hope for the city.
 It is a constantly changing installation piece, and it uses

-garbage from surrounding areas to symbolize different parts of Detroit’s culture.
+garbage salvaged materials from surrounding areas to symbolize different parts of Detroit’s culture.
 When talking to its creator, Tyree Guyton, he shared his vision for it as a symbol of rebirth in Detroit, saying that he believes we can use art to create our own realities, and he seemed to view his work as a way of creating a more beautiful and happy Detroit.